 For best results, lay out planks on the floor to select placement of each plank.
 This will allow the proper mix of colors, patterns, etc...

 Continue using adhesive and blind nailing each plank as detailed in Step 4.
 Above.

-Working right to left, place the planks on top of previous row leaving a minimum 1/2" expansion space at starting and end walls.
-Using a finish nailer, nail at an angle into the groove of the plank to secure the plank to the wall studs.
-All nails should be counter-sunk so it does not interfere with the next plank.
+• Working left to right, place the planks on top of previous row leaving a minimum 1/2" expansion space at starting and end walls.

+All nails should be counter- sunk so they do not interfere with the next plank.
 Continue with this method until you have installed the last full plank.
 Fasteners should be long enough to penetrate a minimum of 3/4" into wall studs.